danielsollondon/azvmimagebuilder/quickquickstarts/1_Creating_a_Custom_Linux_Shared_Image_Gallery_Image/readme.md

      -n helloImageTemplateforSIG01 \
      --action Run

-# wait approx 35mins (this includes replication time to both regions)
+# wait minimum of 15mins (this includes replication time to both regions)
 ```